-Although still growing, there are many facets to the ranch- from dogs to rabbits to cattle.
+There are many facets to the ranch- from dogs to dairy goats.
 Foremost we are committed to the stewardship of this land, being sustainable, and conservation of heritage breeds.
 We work together with our dogs, livestock, and gardens to provide for ourselves and share the bounty with others.

 We practice a multi-species, managed intensive grazing system.
 The livestock lead contented lives in the pasture, motherside from birth.
 Our goal is naturally raised high quality eggs, meat, and wool.
 We also offer superior breeding stock to like-minded folks interested in preserving heritage livestock for future generations.

 It seems there’s always something going on, so come back often to read the Ranch Letters!

 *** We will not have Puppies in 2017 – Accepting Applications for the 2018 English Shepherd Litters ***

 The Dream Today